Sunday, November 24, 2024

 Wifi 6

-If you’re going to buy a laptop for someone visually impaired, then resolution doesn’t matter.
-If that isn’t the case, then you can invest about 200 dollars more and buy a high resolution display (QHD) like the Lenovo Ideapad 5 Pro 16″ that has 2.5K .
-Low resolution displays (HD+ or HD) work quiet well for having the entire operating system (objects & fonts & bars) magnified as shown below:
+If you’re buying a laptop for someone with visual impairments, then resolution isn’t a priority.
+However, if that’s not the case, you might want to invest around $200 more for a high-resolution display (QHD), like the Lenovo Ideapad 5 Pro 16″ with a 2.5K resolution.
+Lower-resolution displays (HD+ or HD) work quite well for magnifying the operating system’s elements (objects, fonts, and bars) as shown below.

 Keyboard

-If you’re on a budget that’s much lower than 350 dollars, you may have come across laptops like the SGIN 17 Inch Laptop Computer which basically has all the specs of the this HP model we are reviewing: same size, resolution, RAM, etc…
+If you’re on a tighter budget (below $350), you may come across laptops like the SGIN 17-Inch Laptop Computer, which has similar specs to this HP model: same size, resolution, RAM, etc., but with one major difference—the CPU, which is an Intel Celeron.

 HP 17